sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli.md

   * ask for as much as we can to say

-  * tim bogart -- NSF funded guided discovery in combinatorics
+  * Ken Bogart, Dartmouth College -- NSF funded guided discovery in combinatorics (see below)

   * we're the guinnea pigs; now it's time to get lots of other people up and running